WolframResearch/wolfram-notebook-embedder/README.md

 ## Browser Support

-We support all modern browsers (the last two major versions of Chrome, Firefox, Edge, Safari) and Internet Explorer 11.
-Particularly for IE 11, this library includes an internal "ponyfill" for `Promise`, since this library's API heavily depends on promises.
+We support all modern browsers (the last two major versions of Chrome, Firefox, Edge, Safari).
+Internet Explorer is *not* supported anymore.

 ## Contributing